Minneapolis man killed after video shows officer kneeling on black man's neck; 4 fired

-Minneapolis Mayor Jacob Frey tweeted about the firings, saying "This is the right call."
+Mayor Jacob Frey announced the firings on Twitter, saying "This is the right call."

 Four responding MPD officers involved in the death of George Floyd have been terminated.— Mayor Jacob Frey (@MayorFrey) May 26, 2020